h-lopez/spoticli/README.md

 	ie. not possible at this time.
 -implement automatic token refreshing (currently needs to be done manually/reloading the program). this is unideal.
--implement live timer that shows current song + elapsed time ie
+-implement live timer that shows current song + elapsed time
+	not sure if possible with current implementation, might need to find library that can do this ncurses?
+	also need to find a way to poll live status from spotify application instead of making constant checks to API ie

 ===============================================================================